Check out these additional resources for books, media, blogs, and online support.

 The Dougy Center's first journal especially created for grieving teens.
 Whether a teen has experienced the death of a parent, sibling, grandparent, close friend, or other family member, this Deconstruction/Reconstruction journal is an advice-free place where teens can draw, write, paint, and transform whatever they're thinking and feeling.

-This is an excellent read for young teenagers and adults alike.
-The main character experiences the loss of her mom to cancer, and walks through what the first year is like as she navigates life without her mom.
+Excellent for teens and adults alike, the main character experiences the loss of her mom to cancer, and walks through what the first year is like as she navigates life without her mom.
 The details of family life and school friendships are honest and convincing, capturing both the difficulties and the unfamiliarity of life after loss.